parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

    Unfortunately the fires never seem to stop.

-Some CTOs seem to be frustrated by an inability to implement technical changes that they themselves believe in, and blame it on "business".
-However, I've had the good fortune to have met others who seem to be able to implement large scale, long running, technology initiatives successfully.
+Some CTOs seem to be frustrated by an inability to implement technical changes that they themselves believe strongly in, and blame it on a seemingly ignorant "business".
+However, I've had the good fortune to have met others who seem to be able to implement large scale, long running technology initiatives successfully.
 I've heard several tips and tricks from them.

 I believe most CTOs are well-equipped to make technology decisions, but not every CTO pays attention to the non-technical aspects that successful CTOs seem to do.
 In this article, I try to group their tips and tricks into categories and patterns.
 In particular, I will talk about *only* non-technical aspects.

+You may have noticed the quoted term "business" above.
+Technology functions often think of themselves as the special "technology" function and everyone else as "business", as if they were somehow not part of the business.
+An analogy would be the hippopotamus in a zoo classifying every animal in the zoo as "thick-skinned water-loving animals" and "others".
+I have been very guilty of this before and I understand this is a tempting and easy attitude to adopt.
+It is, IMHO, unproductive and wrong.

 ## What is a CTO, anyway?

 {% include figure.html url='https://upload.wikimedia.org/wikipedia/commons/thumb/b/b2/Sitting_Bull.jpg/256px-Sitting_Bull.jpg' description='Sitting Bull.
 David Francis Barry, Public domain, via Wikimedia Commons' %}

 Before we begin, I believe some clarification about what I mean by "CTO" is required.
-Today, just about every startup, especially tech startups, have a CTO.
+Today, just about every startup, especially tech startups, has a CTO.
-It seems unimaginable (in some circles at least) to not have a CTO in a company.
+It seems unimaginable, in some circles at least, to not have a CTO in a company.
 However, this was not always the case.
 The CTO role was rare before the 2000s.
 Up until the 90s, organizations had titles like "Head of R&D", "Head of Engineering", "IT Director", and "Chief Information Officer".
 As the role of